BernieO/calcardbackup/README.md

 - the passphrase is stored in a file.
 Other users with access to the server might be able to see the passphrase.
 - `calcardbackup` is designed to run without user interaction, so there can't be a rock solid encryption.
 I consider the offered one as sufficient in most cases though.
 - if you need rock solid encryption, don't let `calcardbackup` encrypt the backup.
 Instead, encrypt it yourself.
+- command to decrypt (you will be prompted to enter the passphrase): gpg -d FILE_TO_DECRYPT.GPG -o OUTPUT_FILE

 ## Want to read some of that in german?